hashgrind/billcoin/README.md

 software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of the Billcoin Core software, see [https://billcoin.xyz](https://billcoin.xyz).
+Actually, probably not.

 What is Billcoin Really?
 -----------------------